 What are wearables?

 ‘Wearables’ are a type of technology that the user wears like a necklace, wrist band or pair of glasses that can track and monitor activity, location, vital statistics and, in the future, much more.
 With wearables there is a constant interaction between the user and the technology giving an uninterrupted flow of data about the user.
-The application for wearable technology is everything from health enthusiast tracking their daily run to monitoring the vitals of a soldier on deployment in a war zone to the surgeon who needs access to a patient’s information.
+The application for wearable technology is runs the gamut from health enthusiasts tracking their daily run to monitoring the vitals of a soldier on deployment in a war zone to the surgeon who needs access to a patient’s information.

 So what, we’ve had devices like that for ages!?

-Well in that instance you’re correct.
-The first ever ‘wearable’ was a ladies pocket watch on a bracelet chain in 1810, but one of the first wearable devices that had a designated patient purpose was a camera-to-tactile vest for the blind, designed in 1977 by C.C.
+Well, in that instance you’re correct.
+The first ever wearable was a ladies pocket watch on a bracelet chain in 1810, but one of the first wearable devices that had a designated patient purpose was a camera-to-tactile vest for the blind, designed in 1977 by C.C.
 Collins.
-It converted images into a tactile 10 inch squared grid so the user could feel what the camera was seeing.
+It converted images into a tactile 10-inch square grid so the user could feel what the camera was seeing.

-Up next came Doug Platt’s Hip-PC in 1991 – not named because of how cool it was, but because the user wore the processor on their hip – a shoebox sized device that was used with the Private Eye visual display.
+Up next came Doug Platt’s Hip-PC in 1991—not named because of how cool it was, but because the user wore the processor on his hip—a shoebox-sized device that was used with the Private Eye visual display.

-Flashforward to the late 2000s and Chinese developers entered wrist watch computers onto the market (still available to buy on eBay) like the ZGPAX s5 running on Android.
+Flashforward to the late 2000’s and Chinese developers released wrist watch computers into the market (still available to buy on eBay), like the ZGPAX s5 running on Android.